innodoc/innoconv/doc/getting-started.rst

 Python 3
 ~~~~~~~~

-innoConv is being tested and developed with **Python 3.5-3.8**.
+innoConv is developed using Python 3.9.

+The software is tested against all maintained Python versions (**Python
+3.6-3.9** at the time of writing).

 Python should be available on the majority of Linux machines nowadays.
 Usually
-it's being installed using a package manager.
+it's installed using a package manager.

 Pandoc
 ~~~~~~